elder-university/socialite-demo/README.md

 You are free to use this code however you wish (at your own risk).

 This repository may be changed or removed without notice.
+Clone or download it if you want to keep a copy for reference.